banche/benchmark/README.md

     - it only works for cases called with `BENCHMARK_TEMPLATE()->Arg`
     - it should support several input files
 - add benchmarks for other containers
+- add short and long mode when running the benchmark and also a size to use